aijazsiddique/AlgoTrade/project.md

 3. OpenAlgo executes the configured action (e.g., buy/sell)
 4. Results are reflected in the trading account

+### Admin Management Flow

+1. Users with admin privileges can access the admin dashboard
+2. Admins can view all users, strategies, and instances in the system
+3. Admins can grant or revoke admin privileges for other users
+4. Admins can monitor system activity and performance

 ## Extension Points

 ### Adding New Strategy Types